angien90/angien90/README.md

 I'm soon to be a qualified Front-End Developer with previous experience in quality and environmental certifications.
 As a person, I like problem-solving, when things are structured and organized and I get big professional pride in my assignments.
 Development is part of my passion therefore I see new knowledge as an interesting challenge.

+You can always reach me on angelicanylander@hotmail.com 😊

 <!--
 **angien90/angien90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.